Punjab Police forms 3-member SIT to probe Chandigarh University case | Education

 - India

-The Punjab Police on Monday said it has formed a three-member all-women special investigation team to probe the allegations that objectionable videos of several women students of Chandigarh University had been recorded by a hosteller.
+The Punjab Police on Monday formed a three-member all-women special investigation team to probe the allegations levelled by students of Chandigarh University that a hosteller had recorded several objectionable videos of women students in the common washroom.

 The SIT has been formed under the supervision of senior IPS officer Gurpreet Kaur Deo, police said.

-The team will thoroughly probe the case and no person involved will be spared, Punjab Director General of Police Gaurav Yadav said.
+The team will thoroughly probe the case and no person involved will be spared, Punjab Director General of Police Gaurav Yadav said, adding, ''Investigations are going on at full pace.''
+Protests rocked the university campus in Punjab's Mohali on Saturday night over the issue.
+Some students even claimed that the videos recorded by the woman student were even leaked.
+They also levelled allegations of misbehaviour against a warden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)